yellowbrickcode/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

 6. How can you update cluster settings after the fact?
 What kind of settings might you want to update?

-    A ServiceFabric cluster is essentially a collection of VMs behind a load balancer, with Service Fabric tools and agents predeployed.
+    A Service Fabric cluster is essentially a collection of VMs behind a load balancer, with Service Fabric tools and agents predeployed.
 If you want to update the physical characteristics of the underlying VMs or update aspects of the topology, you can update the ARM template representing the cluster that is currently provisioned, and reapply it.
 This update can be applied directly in the Azure portal or through your automation procedures if you have those in place.

     Examples of updates you can execute with ARM include: